hvac unit on roof

 In the end, monitoring, regulating and automating HVAC requests will help keep your tenants happy, while also protecting your bottom line.

-How is Genea’s Automated Overtime HVAC Software Beneficial to Building Owners?
+How is Genea’s Automated On-Demand HVAC Software Beneficial to Building Owners?

-Designed for commercial buildings and portfolios, Overtime HVAC tracks HVAC usage by individual tenants in a building, automatically generates tenant invoices based on their after-hours consumption and streamlines billing processes
+Designed for commercial buildings and portfolios, On-Demand HVAC tracks HVAC usage by individual tenants in a building, automatically generates tenant invoices based on their after-hours consumption and streamlines billing processes

 Some of the features include: